-Manual of Green infrastructure Functionality Assessment - Decision-support tool
+Manual of Green Infrastructure Functionality Assessment - Decision-Support Tool

-A series of nine pilot actions will be undertaken in each of the nine partner regions.
-This pilot testing of the assessment methodology will locate, categorise and evaluate core areas, stepping stones, nodes, recreation/wildlife corridors, matrix and functionality and ecosystem services.
+In each case study area a pilot action is undertaken testing the assessment methodology developed.
+The action comprises the location, categorization and evaluation of core areas, stepping stones, nodes, recreation/wildlife corridors, matrix and functionality and ecosystem services.

 Maps and data illustrating functionality for each of the partner case study areas

-Multi-layered digital maps will be created illustrating the functionality of green infrastructure in the nine case study areas in terms of landscape ecological functions (core areas, stepping stones, nodes, wildlife corridors and ecosystem services, land-use).
-Maps will identify areas in need of action i.e. those where functions could be in need of enhancement to deliver greater benefit.
-They are used in strategy development in Work Package 3.They will be made available to all stakeholders for free as data.
+Multi-layered digital maps are created illustrating the functionality of green infrastructure in the nine case study areas in terms of landscape ecological functions (core areas, stepping stones, nodes, wildlife corridors and ecosystem services, land use).
+The maps identify areas in need of action i.e. those where functions could be in need of enhancement to deliver greater benefit.
+They are further used within the green infrastructure strategy development in work package 3 and are available to all stakeholders.